mistadikay/doob/README.md

 ```

 ### DataInit
-This decorator should be put to your root component.
+This decorator should be wrapped around your root component.
 It accepts only one argument: your state instance.

 ```js
 import React from 'react';